ctrlaltdan/ctrlaltdan.github.io/_posts/2018-01-29-unable-to-verify-connection-to-service-fabric-cluster.md

 ---
 layout: post
-title: Unable to Verify connection to Service Fabric cluster.
+title: Unable to Verify connection to Service Fabric cluster
 ---

 This one caught me out today and it took a little while to diagnose the issue so I thought I'd share my experience.